alidcast/vuency/README.md

 `npm install vuency --save`

-Then, install the Vuency globally so that it becomes available to all component instances:
+Then, install Vuency globally so that it becomes available to all component instances:

 ```js
 import Vue from 'vue'